NOC Tools and Software in 2026: An Operational Perspective

 ConnectWise Logo

-ConnectWise offers a suite of products that can be purchased together as a complete ITSM solution or as targeted solutions based on the need, such as NMS or recovery.
-When used as a suite of tools for the NOC, ConnectWise offers valuable value-adds, namely, an AIOps capability positioned between the NMS and the ITSM product to enhance correlation.
+ConnectWise offers a suite of products that can be purchased together as a complete ITSM solution or as targeted solutions based on need, such as NMS or recovery.
+When used as a suite of tools for the NOC, ConnectWise offers valuable additions, including an AIOps capability positioned between the NMS and the ITSM product to enhance correlation.

-While ConnectWise has some limitations to its monitoring capabilities and may not be ideal for every monitoring environment, it’s quite robust from a ticketing perspective.
-Like the value-adds that come with tying, say, Microsoft products together in a single environment, ConnectWise has found its niche among organizations that find value in its ability to tie its various tools together and become a ConnectWise “shop.”
+While ConnectWise has some limitations to its monitoring capabilities and may not be ideal for every monitoring environment, it's quite strong from a ticketing perspective.
+Like the value you get from tying Microsoft products together in a single environment, ConnectWise has found its niche among organizations that find value in its ability to tie its various tools together and become a ConnectWise "shop."

-Also, like ServiceNow, ConnectWise offers the ability to provide customer or end-user portals, which is particularly useful for organizations looking to provide visibility to other stakeholders.
+ConnectWise also offers the ability to provide customer or end-user portals, which is particularly useful for organizations looking to give visibility to other stakeholders.

 Freshworks logo

-FreshWorks also excels in ticket management, offering ticket creation, assignment, prioritization, and tracking functionalities.
-It can automate a few key routine tasks, enabling help desk agents to focus on more complex issues.
-The system also supports SLAs to ensure timely ticket resolution.
+It handles ticket creation, assignment, prioritization, and tracking well, and can automate some routine tasks so help desk agents can focus on more complex issues.
+The system supports SLAs to ensure timely ticket resolution.

-A nice feature of FreshWorks is its self-service portal where users can find solutions to common problems through a knowledge base or community forums.
-We find this can reduce the volume of tickets and empower users to resolve issues on their own, increasing overall efficiency.
+Freshservice includes a self-service portal where users can find solutions to common problems through a knowledge base or community forums.
+This can reduce ticket volume and let users resolve issues on their own.

-FreshWorks includes basic asset management functionalities so teams can track and manage their IT assets.
-However, it lacks the depth and complexity of a full-fledged CMDB.
-This means that while it can handle simple asset tracking and management tasks, it may not be suitable for organizations requiring comprehensive asset management capabilities.
+Freshservice includes basic asset management that lets teams track and manage their IT assets, though it lacks the depth and complexity of a full-fledged CMDB.
+It can handle simple asset tracking but may not be sufficient for organizations requiring comprehensive asset management capabilities.

-Similar to other ticketing platforms, FreshWorks integrates with various other systems and tools.
-It offers pre-built integrations with popular applications like Slack, Microsoft Teams, and CRM systems, enabling seamless data flow and collaboration across different platforms.
-However, its primary role remains in help desk support rather than broader ITSM functions.
-If you're seeking extensive ITSM capabilities, you might need to integrate FreshWorks with more specialized tools or consider alternative platforms that offer comprehensive ITSM solutions.
+Like other ticketing platforms, Freshservice integrates with Slack, Microsoft Teams, CRM systems, and various other tools.
+But its primary role remains in help desk support rather than broader ITSM functions.
+If you need extensive ITSM capabilities, you might need to integrate Freshservice with more specialized tools or consider a platform that offers a more complete ITSM suite.

 BMC Helix ITSM (formerly Remedy ITSM)